dominikmi/ansible-homelab/playbooks/roles/cfssl-pki/README.md

 3. Creates profiles config (defines certs properties and capabilities) for client, peer and server certs - (cfssl.json)
 4. Generates CA and Intermediate CA (signed by the CA cert)
 5. Generates server certificate for the given internal domain's FQDN (`ansible_fqdn`)
+6. Generating peer/server/client certificates for the defined pool of hosts

 **[ This role is not ready yet ]**

 To Do
 -----

-1. Generating peer/server/client certificates for the defined pool of hosts,
-2. Certs & keys distribution across the hosts,
+7. Certs & keys distribution across the hosts,
-3. Some tests,
+8. Some tests,
-4. Additional playbooks to create client certificates (PFX bundled) for given workstations (browser level) for authentication/authorization to access secured services,
+9. Additional playbooks to create client certificates (PFX bundled) for given workstations (browser level) for authentication/authorization to access secured services,

 Requirements
 ------------